sashtiachuthank/SRE_INDIA_S5_SOP/Connect_AAP_GIT/docs/Connect_AAP_GIT.md

 # How to connect AAP and GIT accounts

-Please find below the reference screenshots and follow the said steps
+Please follow the below steps for linking the AAP and GIT accounts.
+Post the two accounts got linked we can execute the scripts to the hosts.

 **Step: 1**